 Top tools for conversion tracking

 As helpful as Google Analytics can be for monitoring SEO conversions, it’s far from the only way to track SEO success.
-For more complete measurement, use Google Analytics along with the tools below.
+For a more complete measurement, use Google Analytics along with the tools below.

 Google Search Console